nixworks/public/news/2013/03/26/README.md

 Amanda Knox and her former boyfriend Raffaele Sollecito were acquitted on appeal in 2011 for the killing of Meredith Kercher &#8211; but now face a retrial.

 ### [The Arab League summit begins in Qatar, Doha, with the Syria conflict and possible talks between the Afghanistan government and the Taliban among the key issues. ](/news/2013/03/26/the-arab-league-summit-begins-in-qatar-doha-with-the-syria-conflict-and-possible-talks-between-the-afghanistan-government-and-the-taliban.md)
-_Context: Afghan government's, Afghanistan, Arab League, Doha, Qatar, Syrian Civil War, Taliban, summit_
+_Context: Afghan government's, Afghanistan, Arab League, Doha, Qatar, Taliban, summit, war_

 ### [North Korea issues a new threat to strike targets on the United States mainland, Hawaii and Guam, as well as South Korea, days after a new US-South Korea military pact. ](/news/2013/03/26/north-korea-issues-a-new-threat-to-strike-targets-on-the-united-states-mainland-hawaii-and-guam-as-well-as-south-korea-days-after-a-new-u.md)
 _Context: Guam, Hawaii, North Korea, South Korea, US-South Korea, United States, continental United States, military pact_